Ma Rainey – Wholly Mother of Blues!

 Furthermore, the same year, Rainey records “See See Rider,” a number that, as Arnold Shaw observes in Black Popular Music in America, emerges as “one of the most famous and recordings of all blues songs.
 (Rainey’s) is the first recording of that song, giving her a hold on the copyright, and one of the best of the more than 100 versions.

 She is a shrewd business woman and retires from the music business in 1935 and settled in Columbus, Georgia.
 For the next several years, she devotes her time to the ownership of three entertainment venues.
 The Lyric Theater, the Liberty Theatre, and the Airdrome.
 Ma Rainey passes away on December 22, 1939.

 She passes on but she’s definitely, not forgotten!
 Rainey is an inductee into the Blues Foundation’s Hall of Fame in 1983.
 And also the Rock and Roll Hall of Fame in 1990.

 Keeping the Blues Alive

-To learn more or donate to Keeping The Blues Alive, visit our website at http://keepingthebluesalive.org/
+To learn more or donate to Keeping The Blues Alive, visit our website at https://keepingthebluesalive.org/